 There are two standard sections in Cochrane Reviews devoted to the authors’ conclusions.

 Implications for research: This section of a Cochrane Review is often used by people making decisions about future research, and review authors should try to write something that will be useful for this purpose.
-Implications for how research might be done and reported (e.g. the need for randomized trials rather than other types of study, for better descriptions of interventions, or for the routine collection of patient-important outcomes) should be distinguished from what future research should be done (e.g. research in particular subgroups of people, on an as yet untested experimental intervention).
+Implications for how research might be done and reported (e.g. the need for randomized trials rather than other types of study, for better descriptions of interventions, or for the routine collection of patient-important outcomes) should be distinguished from what future research should be done (e.g. research in particular subgroups of people, or an as-yet-untested experimental intervention).
 In addition to important gaps in the completeness and applicability of the evidence noted in the Discussion, any factors that led to downgrading the evidence as part of a GRADE assessment may provide suggestions to be addressed by future research.
-This section could also usefully draw on what is known about any ongoing studies identified from trials register searches, and use any information about ongoing or recently completed studies to guide recommendations on whether new studies need to be initiated.
+This could include avoidable sources of bias or larger studies.
+This section should also draw on what is known about any ongoing studies identified from trials register searches, and any information about ongoing or recently completed studies can be used to guide recommendations on whether new studies should be initiated.
+If the review considered equity, discuss the equity-related implications for research.
 It is important that this section is as clear and explicit as possible.
 General statements that contain little or no specific information, such as “Future research should be better conducted” or “More research is needed” are of little use to people making decisions, and should be avoided.

-A Cochrane Review should include several pieces of administrative information, many of which are standard in other journals.
-These include acknowledgements, contributions of authors, declarations of interest, differences between the protocol and review, and sources of support (see the online MECIR Manual for relevant reporting guidance).
+A Cochrane Review should include several pieces of additional, administrative information, many of which are standard in other journals.
+These include acknowledgements, contributions of authors, declarations of interest, sources of support, registration and protocol details, and availability of data, code and other materials.

 Contributions of authors: The contributions of each author to the review should be described.
-It is helpful to specify which authors were involved in each of the following tasks: conception of the review; design of the review; co-ordination of the review; search and selection of studies for inclusion in the review; collection of data for the review; assessment of the risk of bias in the included studies; analysis of data; assessment of the certainty in the body of evidence; interpretation of data, and; writing of the review.
-Refer to the authorship and contributorship policy of the Cochrane Editorial and Publishing Policy Resource for criteria for authorship.
+It is helpful to specify which authors were involved in each of the following tasks: conception of the review; design of the review; co-ordination of the review; search and selection of studies for inclusion in the review; collection of data for the review; assessment of the risk of bias in the included studies; analysis of data; assessment of the certainty in the body of evidence; interpretation of data, and writing of the review.
+Refer to the Cochrane Library editorial policy on authorship for the criteria that must be met to be listed as an author.

-Declarations of interest: All authors should report any present or recent (three years prior to declaration) affiliations or other involvement in any organization or entity with an interest in the review’s findings that might lead to a real or perceived conflict of interest.
-They should also include the dates of the involvement.
+Declarations of interest: All authors should report any present or recent affiliations or other involvement in any organization or entity with an interest in the review’s topic that might lead to a real or perceived conflict of interest.
+The dates of the involvement should be reported.
+For reviews whose titles were registered prior to 14 October 2020, and for updates which were underway before that date, the relevant time frame for interests begins three years before the original registration of the review with Cochrane, before the beginning of an individual author’s first involvement with the review, or before the decision to commence work on a review update.
+For all other reviews and updates, the relevant time frame for interests begins three years before the submission of the initial draft article, or three years before the beginning of an individual author’s first involvement.
 If there are no known conflicts of interest, this should be stated explicitly, for example, by writing “None known”.
 Authors should make themselves aware of the restrictions in place on authorship of Cochrane Reviews where conflicts of interest arise.
-The full policy on conflicts of interest is available in the Cochrane Editorial and Publishing Policy Resource.
+Refer to the Cochrane Library editorial policy on conflicts of interest for full details.

 Sources of support: Authors should acknowledge grants that supported the review, and other forms of support, such as support from their university or institution in the form of a salary.
 Sources of support are divided into ‘internal’ (provided by the institutions at which the review was produced) and ‘external’ (provided by other institutions or funding agencies).
 Each source, its country of origin and what it supported should be provided.
 Authors should make themselves aware of the restrictions in place on funding of Cochrane Reviews by commercial sources where conflicts of interest may arise.
-The full policy on conflicts of interest is available in the Cochrane Editorial and Publishing Policy Resource.
+Refer to the Cochrane Library editorial policy on conflicts of interest for full details.

-Acknowledgments: This chapter builds on an earlier version of the Handbook (Version 5, Chapter 4: Guide to the contents of a Cochrane protocol and review), edited by Julian Higgins and Sally Green.
+Acknowledgements: We thank previous chapter author Jacqueline Chandler, on whose text this version is based.
+This chapter builds on an earlier version of the Handbook (Version 5, Chapter 4: Guide to the contents of a Cochrane protocol and review), edited by Julian Higgins and Sally Green.
 We thank them for their contributions to the earlier chapter.
-We thank Rachel Churchill, Robin Featherstone, Ruth Foxlee and Nuala Livingstone for their feedback on this chapter.
+We thank Sue Brennan, Rachel Churchill, Robin Featherstone, Ruth Foxlee, Kayleigh Kew, Nuala Livingstone and Denise Mitchell for their feedback on this chapter.

 Beller EM, Glasziou PP, Altman DG, Hopewell S, Bastian H, Chalmers I, Gøtzsche PC, Lasserson T, Tovey D, for the PfAG.
 PRISMA for Abstracts: Reporting Systematic Reviews in Journal and Conference Abstracts.
 PLoS Medicine 2013; 10: e1001419.